adamsilver/fdpb/01-Register.md

 - When the page refreshes must populate values as to not make users have to type it in again.
 Annoying.

+Jared: That stupid credit card security code, that is erased as long as there’s some other error on the page.
+Then you correct the other error and submit it, [?] and it says, “But you didn’t put in your security code.”
+I said, “I did put in my security code.
+You have the memory of a goldfish.”

 ## Footnotes

 [^1]: Placeholder article